IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 ### Using Pure Functions

-Every function in the library is exported from the root.
-Thus, you can simply call any function you want from the `isc` import.
+Most functions in the library are exported from the root.
 For example:

 ```lua
 local isc = require("my-mod.lib.isaacscript-common")